 Wye Mills, MD 21679

 Student Review: “The nursing program I attended was intense.
 Even as an extension of a community college it was highly rated and the nurses it produced are some of the best.
 I was working while attending college and was told over and over by my teachers that would not work for them.
 They said they needed my full attention on the program and with academic classes, labs, and clinicals it was easy to see why.
 It was completely unfair to me that they made the program in such a way that working was almost impossible.
-You had to be at the school or the clinical site from 5am in the morning until after 5pm in the evenings between all the different lectures and labs and such.
+You had to be at the school or the clinical site from 5am in the morning until after 5 pm in the evenings between all the different lectures and labs and such.
 It was very disheartening and exhausting.
-Yes, I do feel like I learned a lot and was proud of that but at the same time I feel they could have made more of an effort not to look down so much on the students paying their own ways.
+Yes, I do feel like I learned a lot and was proud of that but at the same time, I feel they could have made more of an effort not to look down so much on the students paying their own ways.
 The program had amazing dummies to practice on that were so realistic it was awesome.
 The clinicals were ok.
-I feel like the nurses could have paid much more attention to us and treated us better with more learning opportunities.” – Student at University of Maryland
+I feel like the nurses could have paid much more attention to us and treated us better with more learning opportunities.” – Student at Chesapeake College

 University of Maryland